NguyenAndrew/mof-typescript/README.md

 The TypeScript (and JavaScript) library implementing the Mock Orchestration Framework (Mof).
 Used in tests to reduce complex logic and boilerplate code in overall codebase.

-*Looking for the Java library.
-Click here: https://github.com/NguyenAndrew/mof-java*
+*Looking for the Java library, click here: https://github.com/NguyenAndrew/mof-java*

 ([Install Instructions](#how-to-install), [Usage](#example-usages), and [FAQ](#faq) below)